natalieagus/50005/docs/Problem Set/09-network-security.md

 <div cursor="pointer" class="collapsible">Show Answer</div>
 <div class="content_answer">
   <p>
     A node’s key is trusted if there’s a valid chain of signatures to the Root CA, <span class="orange-bold">and</span> the client possesses the certificates for every node in that chain, including the node whose key is being validated.
 These include A (signed by Root CA), B and C (signed by A), D (signed by B), and E (signed by C).
-F is <strong>not</strong> trusted because although E signed F, the client has no way to verify E’s key because the client does not have E's certificate.
+The client possess' F's certificate that's signed by E, but does not have E's certificate.
+Therefore, the chain of trust is broken.
   </p>
   <p>
-    The client <span class="orange-bold">cannot</span> verify a message signed by F, because there is no complete chain of signatures from the Root CA down to F. Although F’s key is signed by E and E by C, the client does not necessarily trust F because the client does not have F's certificate and cannot *verify* if F's signature is legitimate or not.
+    The client <span class="orange-bold">cannot</span> verify a message signed by F, because there is no complete chain of signatures from the Root CA down to F as explained in the previous part.
   </p>
   <p>
     If D signs F, and D is already trusted via Root → A → B → D, and the since the Client now has F's newly signed certificate (by D), then there exists a new path: Root → A → B → D → F. This makes F trusted by transitivity.